sofiabsilva/100-days-of-code/log.md

 **Today's Progress**: I don't know how finished it is but I feel like it's at a good enough state that I can finish my Mad Libs project with the world!

 [![harry-potter-mad-libs.png](https://s9.postimg.cc/68x13aq67/harry-potter-mad-libs.png)](https://sofiabsilva.github.io/mad-libs-harry-potter/)
+- Continued with Free Code Camp JS lessons

+**Thoughts:** Since yesterday I spent the whole day in front of the computer I made sure not to do that today, but I managed to stay productive with the little time I had planned for coding which is awesome.
+[Promodoro - Tomato Timer](https://tomato-timer.com/) for the win!